bionesiacourse/2021Course/setup.md

 ## Get Data

 The data used in any of these classes can be found at the [data](data.html) link on the navbar at the top.
 Create a new folder somewhere on your computer that's easy to get to (e.g., your Desktop).
-Name it `bioconnector`.
+Name it `workshop`.
 Inside that folder, make a folder called `data`, all lowercase.
 Download datasets as needed by [clicking here](data.html) or using the link at the top.
-Save these data files to the new `bioconnector/data` folder you just made.
+Save these data files to the new `workshop/data` folder you just made.

 ## RNA-seq